 that is, $\uP^{\diamondsuit}_{X,\et}$ is represented by the diamondification of the rigid analytic Picard functor. \end{Theorem} \begin{Corollary} If $X$ is connected and $x\in X(K)$ is a point, then for any perfectoid space $T$ over $K$, the isomorphism classes of line bundles on $X\times T$ that are trivial over $x\times T$ are in natural one-to-one correspondence with the morphisms of adic spaces $T\to \uP_{X,\et}$ over $K$. \end{Corollary}

-In fact, we define a more general ``diamondification of functors on $\mathrm{SmRig}_{K,\et}$'' such that the statement of \cref{t:representability-of-et-Picard-functor-intro} holds without requiring $\uP_{X,\et}$ to be representable: Explicitly, the result then says that for every perfectoid space $T$ and any line bundle $L$ on $X\times T$, one can \'etale-locally on $T$ find a rigid space $T_0$ such that $L$ descends to $X\times T_0$.
-We note that this is definitely false without the assumption that $X$ is proper.
+In fact, we define more generally a natural ``diamondification of functors on $\mathrm{SmRig}_{K,\et}$'' such that the statement of \cref{t:representability-of-et-Picard-functor-intro} holds without requiring $\uP_{X,\et}$ to be representable: Explicitly, the result then says that for every perfectoid space $T$ and any line bundle $L$ on $X\times T$, one can \'etale-locally on $T$ find a rigid space $T_0$ and a morphism $T\to T_0$ such that $L$ descends to $X\times T_0$.
+This statement is not at all obvious, and it is false in general if we remove the assumption that $X$ is proper.